Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions: Numerical method for GPE

 \textit{Time evolution.} For dynamics calculations, we solve the real-time evolution of the system.
 For this purpose, the backward Euler scheme cannot be used as it is not energy-conserving.
 Note that this property of the Euler scheme is actually beneficial for ground-state calculation, as the additional damping of the total energy increases the speed of the convergence.
 However, to simulate closed-system dynamics, we need to ensure that the total energy is conserved.
 For this purpose, we employ the Spectral Time Splitting Method~\cite{BaoJoCP2006}.

 Usually, in the Spectral Time Splitting Method, the kinetic operator is expressed in the momentum space using its Fourier transform.
 However, the standard form of this numerical scheme ensures that the wavefunction vanishes at the system's edges.
 It is not straightforward to introduce the boundary condition $\pdv{f}{r} \eval_{r=0} =0$ and $f(0) \neq 0$ in the Fourier space.
 Therefore, we treat the kinetic term in the position space as other operators.
 The main control parameter is energy error $\Delta E(t) = \abs{\frac{E_N(t)-E_N(0)}{E_N(0)}}$, where $E_N(0)$ is the total energy of the initial state with post-quench Hamiltonian, and $E_N(t)$ is the total energy at time $t$.
 We consider our results as stable as long as $\Delta E(t)<10^{-3}$.

-As we cannot ensure stability in long-term propagation, we perform a Fourier transform of the resulting signal only up to the time point at which the energy error is below the chosen limit, which may result in an unconverged Fourier spectrum.
-However, if for further investigation longer stable propagation is needed, the energy conservation error can be reduced by improving numerical methods, for instance, by calculating the evolution of the equation
+As we cannot ensure stability in long-term propagation, we perform a Fourier transform of the resulting signal only up to the time point $t_\text{max}=600$ that ensures that the energy error is below the chosen limit.
+We illustrate the dependence of our results on $t_\text{max}$ in Fig.~\ref{fig:sm_figurec}, which shows the Fourier spectrum and fitted Gaussian functions for different propagation times, $t_\text{max}\le600$.
+We observe overall agreement in both the number and position of the modes across the data for different values of $t_\text{max}$.
+In general, we are able to perform calculations of the quenches from the non-interacting state to interaction strength $\ln B_2/N\le-2.14$ with reasonable stability.
+We can also study time dynamics at stronger interactions if the initial state has a higher overlap with the eigenstates of the post-quench Hamiltonian.
+For instance, we calculated the breathing dynamics (`perturbative quench') to determine breathing modes frequency.